PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-07-performance-and-prestashop.md

  - whitepaper
 ---

-Let's start discussing performance and tuning with PrestaShop!
+Introducing a new series of article to talk about performance, benchmarking and PrestaShop!

 # Performance (& PrestaShop)